xbeat/Machine-Learning/README.md

 Introduction to Spectral Theory

 Spectral theory is a branch of mathematics that studies the properties of linear operators and their spectra.
 It has applications in quantum mechanics, signal processing, and data analysis.

+## Limitations of Grid Search and Random Search for Hyperparameter Optimization

+Understanding Hyperparameter Optimization

+Hyperparameter optimization is crucial for machine learning model performance.
+While grid search and random search are common, they have limitations.
+This presentation explores these limitations and introduces Bayesian Optimization as a more efficient alternative.

 ## Probability Theory for Machine Learning with Python